 This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in melanoma and lung carcinoma, but not in the normal colon, liver tissues.
+Positive staining was observed in liver infected with hepatitis B virus tissues.
+No staining was seen in normal liver and colon cancer tissues.
 A representative positive staining image is shown on Page 1.